 Java

 setSLDEnabled(true)to enable path-style access.
-For standard internet access, set it tosetSLDEnabled(false).import com.aliyun.oss.*; import com.aliyun.oss.common.auth.*; import com.aliyun.oss.common.comm.SignVersion; import com.aliyun.oss.model.GetObjectRequest; import java.io.File; /** * OSS PrivateLink access example * Demonstrates how to access OSS via PrivateLink and download a file */ public class Test { public static void main(String[] args) throws Exception { // PrivateLink endpoint domain name String endpoint = "https://ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com"; // Region corresponding to the endpoint, for example cn-hangzhou String region = "cn-hangzhou"; // Obtain credentials from environment variables // Make sure OSS_ACCESS_KEY_ID and OSS_ACCESS_KEY_SECRET are set before running this example EnvironmentVariableCredentialsProvider credentialsProvider = CredentialsProviderFactory.newEnvironmentVariableCredentialsProvider(); // Bucket name, for example example-bucket String bucketName = "example-bucket"; // Full object path, excluding the bucket name String objectName = "dest.jpg"; // Local file path to save the downloaded file String pathName = "dest.jpg"; // Configure client parameters ClientBuilderConfiguration clientBuilderConfiguration = new ClientBuilderConfiguration(); // Enable path-style access for PrivateLink (set to false for internet access via bucket domain) clientBuilderConfiguration.setSLDEnabled(true); // Use Signature Version 4 clientBuilderConfiguration.setSignatureVersion(SignVersion.V4); // Create the OSS client OSS ossClient = OSSClientBuilder.create() .endpoint(endpoint) .credentialsProvider(credentialsProvider) .clientConfiguration(clientBuilderConfiguration) .region(region) .build(); try { // Download the object to a local file // Overwrites the file if it exists; creates it if it does not // If no path is specified, the file is saved in the project directory ossClient.getObject(new GetObjectRequest(bucketName, objectName), new File(pathName)); } catch (OSSException oe) { // The request reached OSS but was rejected System.out.println("Caught an OSSException: the request reached OSS but was rejected."); System.out.println("Error message: " + oe.getErrorMessage()); System.out.println("Error code: " + oe.getErrorCode()); System.out.println("Request ID: " + oe.getRequestId()); System.out.println("Host ID: " + oe.getHostId()); } catch (ClientException ce) { // The client could not communicate with OSS System.out.println("Caught a ClientException: the client encountered a serious internal problem, " + "such as a network failure."); System.out.println("Error message: " + ce.getMessage()); } finally { // Release resources if (ossClient != null) { ossClient.shutdown(); } } } }Python
+For public internet access, set this parameter tosetSLDEnabled(false).import com.aliyun.oss.*; import com.aliyun.oss.common.auth.*; import com.aliyun.oss.common.comm.SignVersion; import com.aliyun.oss.model.GetObjectRequest; import java.io.File; /** * OSS PrivateLink access example * Demonstrates how to access OSS and download a file by using PrivateLink. */ public class Test { public static void main(String[] args) throws Exception { // The PrivateLink endpoint domain.
+String endpoint = "https://ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com"; // Specify the region that corresponds to the endpoint.
+For example, cn-hangzhou.
+String region = "cn-hangzhou"; // Obtain credentials from environment variables. // Before you run this sample code, make sure that the OSS_ACCESS_KEY_ID and OSS_ACCESS_KEY_SECRET environment variables are set.
+EnvironmentVariableCredentialsProvider credentialsProvider = CredentialsProviderFactory.newEnvironmentVariableCredentialsProvider(); // Specify the bucket name.
+For example, example-bucket.
+String bucketName = "example-bucket"; // Specify the full path of the object.
+Do not include the bucket name in the full path.
+String objectName = "dest.jpg"; // Specify the local path to save the downloaded file.
+String pathName = "dest.jpg"; // Configure client parameters.
+ClientBuilderConfiguration clientBuilderConfiguration = new ClientBuilderConfiguration(); // Enable path-style access for PrivateLink.
+Set this parameter to false for public internet access through the bucket's public domain name. clientBuilderConfiguration.setSLDEnabled(true); // Explicitly use Signature Version 4. clientBuilderConfiguration.setSignatureVersion(SignVersion.V4); // Create an OSS client instance.
+OSS ossClient = OSSClientBuilder.create() .endpoint(endpoint) .credentialsProvider(credentialsProvider) .clientConfiguration(clientBuilderConfiguration) .region(region) .build(); try { // Download the object to a local file. // If the specified local file exists, it is overwritten.
+If it does not exist, it is created. // If you do not specify a local path, the file is downloaded to the project's root directory. ossClient.getObject(new GetObjectRequest(bucketName, objectName), new File(pathName)); } catch (OSSException oe) { // Handle OSS server-side exceptions.
+System.out.println("Caught an OSSException, which means your request made it to the OSS server, but was rejected with an error response."); System.out.println("Error Message: " + oe.getErrorMessage()); System.out.println("Error Code: " + oe.getErrorCode()); System.out.println("Request ID: " + oe.getRequestId()); System.out.println("Host ID: " + oe.getHostId()); } catch (ClientException ce) { // Handle client-side exceptions.
+System.out.println("Caught a ClientException, which means the client encountered a serious internal problem while trying to communicate with OSS, " + "such as not being able to access the network."); System.out.println("Error Message: " + ce.getMessage()); } finally { // Release resources. if (ossClient != null) { ossClient.shutdown(); } } } }Python

-Connect on-premises data centers via Express Connect or VPN gateway
+Connect data centers via Express Connect or VPN

-Enterprise data centers can connect to an Alibaba Cloud VPC through an Express Connect circuit or a VPN gateway, then use PrivateLink to access OSS over a private network.
-Express Connect delivers stable, guaranteed bandwidth; a VPN gateway provides a flexible encrypted connection.
-Both are suitable for large-scale production data transfer.
-For configuration details, see Connect a VPC to a data center or another cloud.
+Enterprise data centers can connect to an Alibaba Cloud VPC through an Express Connect circuit or a VPN gateway, and then use PrivateLink to access OSS over a private network.
+Express Connect delivers stable network performance and guaranteed bandwidth, while a VPN gateway provides a flexible encrypted connection.
+Both solutions are suitable for large-scale data transfer in production environments.
+For more information, see Connect a VPC to an on-premises data center or another cloud.

 Best practices